opendistro-for-elasticsearch/sample-code/cloudformation-deployment/README.md

 ## network.json

 Deploys an [Amazon VPC](https://aws.amazon.com/vpc/) to provide secure networking for the Open Distro for Elasticsearch cluster.
 The VPC spans 2 availability zones, with a public and a private subnet in each of those zones.
 The stack adds an Internet Gateway for outbound traffic and a NAT gateway for inbound traffic.
-EC Instances in the public subnet can have public IP addresses; the seed node, and the client node are publicly accessible.
+EC2 instances in the public subnet can have public IP addresses; the seed node, and the client nodes are publicly accessible.

 ## seed.json